openshift/openshift-origin-design/designs/developer/4.8/code-snippets-quickstarts/index.md

 ![Inline code snippet in Quick Starts](img/1-inline-code-snippet.png)

-![Inline code snippet in Quick Starts](img/2-block-code-snippet.png) In the 4.8 release, code snippets will be added to Quick Starts.
+![Inline code snippet in Quick Starts](img/2-block-code-snippet.png) In the 4.8 release, code snippets will be added to quick starts.
 Inline and block code snippets will be supported.
-The inline and block code snippets will live inside of the Quick Start and support inline actions.
+The inline and block code snippets will live inside of the quick start and support inline actions.
 By default, the user will be able to click a clipboard icon to copy the code snippet to their clipboard.
 Depending on if the user has the Web Terminal operator installed, the user will also be able to click a play button to run the code snippet in the Web Terminal.

 ## Inline
 ### Single action